CyberFlameGO/svnpython/Doc/library/os.rst

    Dictionary mapping names accepted by :func:`confstr` to the integer values defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. function:: getloadavg()

    Return the number of processes in the system run queue averaged over the last 1, 5, and 15 minutes or raises :exc:`OSError` if the load average was unobtainable.
-Availability: Unix.

    .. versionadded:: 2.3